 ---|---|---|

-Expression | yes | Specifies the expression the field gets matched against. |
+yes | Specifies the expression the field gets matched against. |

-TreatAs | no | Specifies how the expression is to be interpreted by TameMyCerts.
-Defaults to RegEx. |
+no | Specifies how the expression is to be interpreted by TameMyCerts.

-Action | no | Specifies if a match for the pattern will “Allow” the certificate to get issued (the default) or “Deny” the certificate request. |
+no | Specifies if a match for the pattern will Allow the

 Value | Description |